Absolute Croatia logo

 Lika-Karlovac region map

-Last Updated: 29 November 2023
+Last Updated: 19 November 2025

-Read more: Lika and Karlovac Region
+Read more: Lika and Karlovac Region: Croatia’s Wild Heart

 Slavonia holds raw beauty worthy of exploration and immense admiration.